Do you find yourself grappling with relentless tooth pain or heightened sensitivity to hot or cold sensations?

 When to See a Root Canal Specialist in Miami

 Without proper intervention, tooth infections or decay only progress.
 Early on, we can use dental fillings to address minor issues.
 However, if the pulp issue progresses, then a dental filling isn’t enough.
-For those cases, we consider a root canal.
+For those cases, we consider a root canal treatment in Miami, FL.

 But cavities are only one reason for a root canal.
 A dental emergency from tooth trauma can also damage the tooth pulp.

+Teeth that require endodontic therapy are not always painful.
 So, when do you need to visit a root canal dentist?
-Here are some signs:
+Here are some signs that you may need Endodontic Treatment in Miami:

 - Experiencing severe tooth pain